sharifme04/cosboo/README.md

 In the project directory, you can run:

-First you need be install `yarn` in your computer if that is not install.
+First you need be install `yarn` in your computer if that is not installed.

 Then you need to run `yarn install` for all node modules inside the project folder